FTChinese/NEXT/README.md

 1. If a user pays to disable ad, all ads should be hidden.
 So we need to come up with a way to switch off ads on all platforms.
 2. On the Dolphin system, if the client provide third party code, we need to control how and when to send third party impression track.
 And we'll monitor call back using GA, FA and our own trackign system.
 If we let client make the decision, the gap between Dolphin and client impression data will be huge.
-3. The current way of organizing ad channels on Dolphin is stupid.
-It'll spiral into a disaster some day.
-We need to come up with a better way.
+3. The Dolphin system makes no distinction between ad channel and ad position.
+This will spiral into an unmanageable mess if we don't change.
+We need to address this when we develop advertising for Next.

 ### iOS and Android App
 The iOS and Android app need to change into Next style, probably by removing the bottom bar and adding a fixed header bar.
 The home page layout will use data created in the upgraded CMS, rather than from the current API.
 Other than that, iOS and Android will be developed, upgraded and distributed seperately from the Next project.